Table of Contents

 - Urdu: Hijjal

 The botanical name of Samudraphal is Barringtonia acutangula.
 It belongs to plant family Lecythidaceae.
-Below is given taxonomical classification of the plant.
+Below is given a taxonomical classification of the plant.

 - Kingdom: Plantae (comprising all living or extinct plants)